-Cristiano Ronaldo has now registered 70 international goals, moving clear of Robbie Keane and Gerd Müller in fourth place on the list of Europe's all-time top scorers.
+Cristiano Ronaldo has now registered 75 international goals, taking him alongside Sándor Kocsis in second place on the list of Europe's all-time top scorers.
 Only Ferenc Puskás lies ahead.

 Article top media content

 Cristiano Ronaldo has moved level with Sándor Kocsis in second place in the list of Europe's all-time leading marksmen.

 The Real Madrid forward struck Portual's opener against New Zealand in the FIFA Confederations Cup, his fourth strike in as many outings this month.
 The 32-year-old has some way to go to catch Ferenc Puskás's record of 84 goals, but if he continues at this rate then there is every chance he will.

 Ferenc Puskás (Hungary & Spain) – 84 goals in 89 appearances